Schedule of Courses

 SEM—Seminar: Students share, with the instructor, responsibility for preparation and presentation of course material.

-IND—Independent Study: Directed study and/or research on an individual basis, under supervision of instructor.
+IND—Independent Study: Directed study and/or research on an individual basis, under the supervision of an instructor.

 Courses which may be taken for graduate credit are designated by a 500 or 600 number.